Artificial Intelligence MSc – 2023 entry

 Our graduates have numerous opportunities in AI-driven businesses such as Google, Facebook, Amazon and Samsung, as well as roles in the mobile and gaming industries.

-More specifically, the MSc in AI will equip you for a wide range of roles such as:
+More specifically, our MSc will equip you for a wide range of roles such as:

 - AI analyst in finance/banking and other jobs requiring a systematic understanding of AI